A Psychodynamic Approach to Grieving the Loss of Relentless Hope and Evolving Towards Acceptance

 Winnicott D. W. 1965.
 The maturational processes and the facilitating environment.
 Madison, CT: International Universities Press

-Audience: Mental Health Professionals and Students
+Target Audience: Mental Health Professionals and Students

 Psychologists.
 This program, when attended in its entirety, is available for 2.0 continuing education credits.
 The Chicago School of Professional Psychology is committed to accessibility and non-discrimination in its continuing education activities.
 The Chicago School of Professional Psychology is also committed to conducting all activities in conformity with the American Psychological Association’s Ethical Principles for Psychologists.
 Participants are asked to be aware of the need for privacy and confidentiality throughout the program.
 If program content becomes stressful, participants are encouraged to process these feelings during discussion periods.
-If participants have special needs, we will attempt to accommodate them.
-Please address questions, concerns and any complaints to [email protected].
-There is no commercial support for this program nor are there any relationships between the CE Sponsor, presenting organization, presenter, program content, research, grants, or other funding that could reasonably be construed as conflicts of interest.

 Counselors/Clinical Counselors.
 This program, when attended in its entirety, is available 2.0 hours of continuing education.
 The Chicago School of Professional Psychology is licensed by the Illinois Department of Financial and Professional Regulation (IDFPR) to provide continuing education programming for counselors and clinical counselors.
 License Number: 197.000159